Life insurance with an investment option can help you maintain your family’s financial security in the future and in the present.

 5 Money market funds are neither insured nor guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 You could lose money by investing in the Fund.
 Although the Fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
 The Fund’s sponsor has no legal obligation to provide financial support to the Fund, and you should not expect that the sponsor will provide financial support to the Fund at any time.

-6 The current credit rate on an interest-bearing account is subject to change without notice but will fall below the guaranteed minimum in your certificate.
+6 The current credit rate on an interest-bearing account is subject to change without notice but will not fall below the guaranteed minimum in your certificate.
 Guarantees are subject to the financial strength and claims-paying ability of Metropolitan Life Insurance Company.

 * Cost of insurance rates are determined using methodologies that vary by company.
 These rates can vary and will generally increase with age.
 Rates foractive employees may be different than those available to terminated or retired employees.
 It’s important to look at all factors when evaluating the overallcompetitiveness of rates and the value of life insurance coverage.